Ukrainian troops have little hope for peace as Trump's deadline for Russia arrives

 Intense fighting is also taking place in Ukraine's northern Sumy border region, where Ukrainian forces are engaging Russian soldiers to prevent reinforcements being sent from there to Donetsk.

-In the Pokrovsk area, a commander said he believes Moscow isn’t interested in peace.
+In the Pokrovsk area of Donetsk, a commander said he believes Moscow isn’t interested in peace.

 “It is impossible to negotiate with them.
 The only option is to defeat them,” Buda, the Spartan Brigade commander, told The Associated Press.
 He used only his call sign, in keeping with the rules of the Ukrainian military.